 Botox prices

-The cost of Botox depends on:
+The cost of Botox can vary depending on:

 number of treatment areas

-amount used
+amount of product used

-experience of the doctor
+experience of the practitioner

-clinic and region
+clinic and location

 Indicative prices